jacobcode01/ChurnLabs/README.md

 ## Problem Statement
 - Telecom companies lose customers every month without knowing who is about to leave until it's too late.
 - Identifying churners early allows businesses to intervene with the right offer before the customer cancels.
-- This project predicts which customers are likely to churn, so retention teams can act before it's too late.
+- This project predicts which customers are likely to churn, so retention teams can act early instead of reacting late.

 <hr>

 ## Overview
 - Built an end-to-end churn prediction system on 7,000+ customer records from PostgreSQL using Scikit-learn pipelines, ensuring reproducible training and preventing data leakage.
-- Evaluated 7 classification models including a DummyClassifier baseline, selecting Logistic Regression based on Recall, PR-AUC, and F1 score, tracked in MLflow with per-fold metrics.
+- Evaluated 7 classification models including a DummyClassifier baseline, selecting Logistic Regression based on recall and PR-AUC given class imbalance, with per-fold metrics tracked in MLflow.
-- Optimized the decision threshold via precision-recall curve from 0.5 to 0.3632, targeting ≥90% recall on the churn class as a deliberate business decision over accuracy.
+- Optimized the decision threshold via precision-recall curve, targeting ≥90% recall on the churn class while accepting a precision drop as missing a churner outweighs a false retention offer.
-- Deployed a Dockerized FastAPI backend on Render with a React frontend on Netlify, pulling model artifacts directly from Hugging Face Hub for inference without depending on local storage.
+- Deployed a Dockerized FastAPI backend on Render with a React frontend on Netlify, pulling the trained model from Hugging Face Hub as a remote artifact store for on-demand risk scoring.

 <hr>